Our Values

-The Library pursues collections investments that further our mission to partner in learning and collaborate in discovery, as articulated in our Strategic Plan.
-To make those investments sustainable, we have to look at their long-term impact across two axes: financial and structural.
+The Library invests in collections that further our mission to partner in learning and collaborate in discovery, as articulated in the Library’s Strategic Plan, its Inclusive Excellence Plan, and the University’s Great and Good Plan.
+To make those investments sustainable, we have to look at their impact across two axes: financial sustainability and social justice.

-Our commitment to structural sustainability will drive our actions to favor investments that demonstrate alignment with the Library's mission and that of the University, including:
+Our commitment to social justice will drive our actions to favor investments that demonstrate alignment with the Library's public mission and that of the University, including:

 Justice